grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -validation.enforce-metric-name
 [enforce_metric_name: <boolean> | default = true]

 # Maximum line size on ingestion path.
 Example: 256kb.
+Any log line exceeding
+# this limit will be discarded unless `distributor.max-line-size-truncate` is
+# set which in case it is truncated instead of discarding it completely.
+There
-There is no limit when
-# unset or set to 0.
+# is no limit when unset or set to 0.
 # CLI flag: -distributor.max-line-size
 [max_line_size: <int> | default = 0B]